KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 5. calculate average absolute distance between the normalized symbol path and the normalized BTC path;
 6. calculate average absolute distance between the normalized symbol path and the normalized ETH path;
 7. keep the smaller of the two distances;
-8. display the symbol only if that minimum distance is greater than `distanceThreshold`.
+8. apply the final inclusion rule depending on current mode.

 ### Current normalization rule